TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 5/2 Kings 5.12.md

 ---

-Are not Abanah and Pharpar, the rivers of Damascus, better than all the waters of Israel? may I not wash in them, and be clean?
+Aren't Abanah and Pharpar, the rivers of Damascus, better than all the waters of Israel?
+Couldn't I wash in them, and be clean?"
 So he turned and went away in a rage.